macwinlin-studio/GithuT/Develop.md

 And if you use our core,please contact [githut@macwinlin.ml](mailto:githut@macwinlin.ml)!

-And if you(or your team)'s project is very fantastic,we will add your project to official GUI application list(will write author).
+And if your(or your team's) project is very fantastic,we will add your project to official GUI application list(will write author).

 ### GitHub Tools Shell Application